decretist/ICMCL17/paper/ICMCL17.md

 text after the text of the *dicta* of the first recension has been subtracted.

+[^7]: The definition is implemented by passing sequentially through the *dicta* and applying three rules.
+First, if a *dictum* is listed in Winroth's appendix as being in the first recension of the *Decretum*, and as not having been added to or changed in the second recension, the text for that *dictum* is assigned to the first recension sample.
+This rule is applied on a per-*dictum* basis.
+Second, if a *dictum* is in the text of the Friedberg edition and is not listed in Winroth's appendix as being in the first recension, in either unmodified or modified form, the text for that *dictum* is assigned to the second recension sample.
+This rule is applied on a per-*dictum* basis.
+Third, if a *dictum* is listed Winroth's appendix as being in the first recension, but as having been added to or changed in the second recension, those words indicated by the appendix are assigned to the first recension sample, while those words in the text of Friedberg not corresponding to the words indicated by the appendix are assigned to the second recension sample.
+This rule is applied on a word-by-word basis.

   -->

 An understanding of whether an idea or topic is present in or absent